Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

 armor or coming into contact with very hot metal are affected as if by a *heat metal* spell.

+### Catching on Fire
-**Catching on Fire:** Characters engulfed in a forest fire are at risk of catching on fire when the leading edge of the fire overtakes them, and are then at risk once per minute thereafter (see Catching on Fire).
+Characters engulfed in a forest fire are at risk of catching on fire when the leading edge of the fire overtakes them, and are then at risk once per minute thereafter (see Catching on Fire).

+### Smoke Inhalation
-**Smoke Inhalation:** Forest fires naturally produce a great deal of smoke.
+Forest fires naturally produce a great deal of smoke.
 A character who breathes heavy smoke must make a Fortitude save each round (DC 15, +1 per previous check) or spend that round choking and coughing.
 A character who chokes for 2 consecutive rounds takes 1d6